North Close, Featherstone, Pontefract, West Yorkshire WF7 6BQ

 Spelling Shed

 This year, we have subscribed to the new Spelling Shed scheme to tach spelling across school from year two to year six.
 They focus on etymology, syllable counts, the segmentation of words, prefixes and suffixes and closely link to how phonics has been taught in key stage one.
-Children are taught spelling daily, have the opportunity to practise on Spelling Shed for 30 minutes in school each week and this should be encouraged at home.
+Children also have the opportunity to practise each week and this is encouraged at home.
 10 spellings will be sent home weekly for children to learn for homework.

 Reading Challenge 2022 - Let's Talk